LivingSystematicReview/Pyelonephritis-KeepItShort/GradeCertaintyAssessment2024.md

 **CI:** confidence interval; **RR:** risk ratio

 **Explanations**
 a.
 Most trials are at unclear risk of bias.
-However, the potential risk of bias is unlikely to lower confidence in the effect estimate.
+However, the potential risk of bias is unlikely to lower confidence in the effect estimate.<br>
 b.
-Inconsistency between clinically distinct populations included in the analysis—such as differing clinical definitions of urinary tract infection (UTI), variations in care settings (hospitalization versus community care), and the administration of different antibiotic treatments.
+Inconsistency between clinically distinct populations included in the analysis—such as differing clinical definitions of urinary tract infection (UTI), variations in care settings (hospitalization versus community care), and the administration of different antibiotic treatments.<br>
 c.
-High statistical heterogeneity and\or variations in the timing of outcome measurements.
+High statistical heterogeneity and\or variations in the timing of outcome measurements.<br>
 d.
-A single study with a long-duration treatment arm (21 days) accounts for most observed heterogeneity
+A single study with a long-duration treatment arm (21 days) accounts for most observed heterogeneity<br>
 e.
-The outcome does not directly impact the patient's clinical status.
+The outcome does not directly impact the patient's clinical status.<br>
 f.
-Wide confidence intervals
+Wide confidence intervals. <br>
 g.
-Variance in numbers of deaths across studies
+Variance in numbers of deaths across studies. <br>
 h.
-Different studies demonstrate effects in opposing directions.
+Different studies demonstrate effects in opposing directions.<br>